nahidp/ML-Tasks/Bank-Marketing-2/README.md

 Next, I construct two extra models using the random forests (RFs) and extreme learning trees algorithms, again using tenfold cross validation.

-A table will be created showing the accuracies of the six algorithms against each one of the ten folds when trained using the best sampling technique.
+A table will be created showing the accuracies of the six algorithms in each of the ten folds with the best sampling technique.

 I will next determine whether there is a statistically significant difference in the accuracies obtained by the six algorithms against this dataset.